nonprofitmba/jpberriz.net/_includes/about.md

----
-layout: page
-title: About
-permalink: /about
----

 Juan Pablo Berrizbeitia has worked as an international consultant in the area of law and development, transparency,

 Law and Development